lavoiesl/git-support/README.md

 # GitSupport

 Collection of Git knowledge featuring documentation, tutorials, hooks and scripts for various tasks.
-Also includes the sample and contrib hooks of a default Git installation.

 ## Documentation
 Dig through the folders to find various READMEs.